By Michael Blackstone, MD

 In every scenario, these companies will require investment or a loan to pay these unexpected taxes.
 Do not let the banks lobby against the average American!

 It appears that the tax cuts established by the TCJA disproportionately transferred the tax burden from large corporations to small businesses, but the effects were hidden for five years by its deferred effective date.
 The Section 174 provision was added for budget scoring, and it was supposed get fixed before going into effect.
 However, politics and COVID got in the way.
-There is bipartisan support to fix it, but not the urgency it needs.
-Efforts to reverse or defer this have failed or are expected to fail in current form here, here, and here.
-It is now being used for political leverage, while otherwise healthy companies hang in the balance as 9/15 quickly approaches.
+It is now being used for political leverage, while otherwise healthy companies hang in the balance.
 The fact that it hasn't been fixed yet is inexcusable.
+There is bipartisan support to fix it, but not the urgency it needs - till now.
+Efforts to reverse or defer this have failed (here, here, and here) but HR 7024 now has the steam and support needed to pass the House and Senate!

-We support reverting Section 174 to what it was, allowing all companies to elect either deduction or amortization for R&E expenses.
+We still support reverting Section 174 to what it was, allowing all companies to elect either deduction or amortization for R&E expenses.
 Research has shown that innovation is the main driver of economic success, and in turn taxable income, which is what the government is ultimately after.
-However, if a more targeted approach is needed to get it done quickly and prior to full reversal, we support a complete, retroactive exemption for companies with Gross Revenue less than $25MM/year so that small companies can file by 9/15/2023 with no increased tax burden.

 Undoubtedly fueled by COVID, a record 5.4 million applications were filed to form new businesses in 2021.
 1.8 million of those were likely to hire employees.
 Historically the time to become taxable was 2-3 years, but this new law accelerates it to 1-1.5 years with the delayed expense deduction.
 Consequently, in 2022 there was a record number of startups becoming taxable under the new law, making it the absolute worst time for this law to include startups and small businesses, which are the engine of our economy.